ethanporcaro/tracking-toolkit/README.md

 #### Target object

-The 'target' will follow the exact transformation of the OpenVR tracker.
+The 'target' will follow the exact transformation of the OpenXR tracker.
 You should not move this object, since it will be overwritten with the tracker data.

 #### Joint Object